Agroecology: Post-WWII academic thought

 Tischler's 1965 book Agrarökologie may be the first to be titled 'agroecology'.
 He analyzed the different components (plants, animals, soils and climate) and their interactions within an agroecosystem as well as the impact of human agricultural management on these components.

 Gliessman describes that post-WWII ecologists gave more focus to experiments in the natural environment, while agronomists dedicated their attention to the cultivated systems in agriculture, but in the 1970s agronomists saw the value of ecology, and ecologists began to use the agricultural systems as study plots, studies in agroecology grew more rapidly.
 More books and articles using the concept of agroecosystems and the word agroecology started to appear in 1970s.
 According to Dalgaard et al., it probably was the concept of "process ecology" such as studied by Arthur Tansley in the 1930s which inspired Harper's 1974 concept of agroecosystems, which they consider the foundation of modern agroecology.
 Dalgaard et al. claim Frederic Clements's investigations on ecology using social sciences, community ecology and a "landscape perspective" is agroecology, as well as Henry Gleason's investigations of the population ecology of plants using different scientific disciplines.
 Ethnobotanist Efraim Hernandez X.'s work on traditional knowledge in Mexico in the 1970s led to new education programs in agroecology.

 Works such as Silent Spring and The Limits to Growth caused the public to be aware of the environmental costs of agricultural production, which caused more research in sustainability starting in the 1980s.
 The view that the socio-economic context are fundamental was used in the 1982 article Agroecologia del Tropico Americano by Montaldo, who argues that this context cannot be separated from agriculture when designing agricultural practices.
 In 1985 Miguel Altieri studied how the consolidation of the farms and cropping systems impact pest populations, and Gliessman how socio-economic, technological, and ecological components gave rise to producer choices of food production systems.

 In 1995, Edens et al. in Sustainable Agriculture and Integrated Farming Systems considered the economics of systems, ecological impacts, and ethics and values in agriculture.

 Social movements

 Several social movements have adopted agroecology as part of their larger organizing strategy.
 Groups like La Via Campesina have used agroecology as a method for achieving food sovereignty.
 Agroecology has also been utilized by farmers to resist global agricultural development patterns associated with the green revolution.

-Agroecology as a tool to counter colonialism

-Agroecology emerges as a response to the agricultural model imposed by colonialism, which historically has prioritized monocultures for export and the dependence on external inputs, displacing local knowledge and local farmers.
-This method uses locally available resources to restore soil fertility and sustain crop productivity at low cost.
-This type of agriculture not only regenerates degraded soils but also empowers the local community to reduce the dependency on imported agrochemicals.